oodx/room/docs/procs/CONTINUE.md

 - Introduced `examples/runtime_first_paint.rs` to force an immediate render and spotlight audit output for onboarding.
 - Replaced the prompt scratchpad with `examples/audit_demo.rs` – a Boxy dashboard that consumes the audit feed once the first frame paints.
 - Wired audit re-exports through `lib.rs` and updated `chat_demo` to cover the expanded `RuntimeEvent` match.
-- Logged follow-up tasks (ROOM-612/613) for formalising bootstrap helpers and default focus handling.
+- Logged follow-up tasks (ROOM-612/613) for formalising bootstrap helpers and default focus handling (FOCUS defaults complete via `RuntimeConfig::default_focus_zone`).
 - Finalised the SCREEN-101 spec with lifecycle diagrams, risks, and migration plan (`docs/ref/strat/SCREEN_ZONE_STRATEGY.md`).
 - Scaffolded the `ScreenManager` (SCREEN-102) with activation APIs, lifecycle hooks, and event routing while keeping single-screen flows intact.
 - Added a `LegacyScreenStrategy`, exported the toolkit, and updated `chat_demo` to activate the screen manager during startup to prove the legacy flow survives.